 Credit: JiaYing Grygiel

-Exploring the 1.3-mile-long waterfront makes for a fun and easy day.
+Exploring the 1.3-mile-long Seattle waterfront makes for a fun and easy day of exploring.
 Some things are free — the views of Puget Sound and the Olympics, watching ferries and container ships on Elliott Bay — and all of it is family-friendly.

 Seattle was born as a port city, but for nearly 70 years, the Viaduct cut the waterfront district off from the heart of downtown.
 Not anymore.
-This summer is the first we can enjoy the waterfront without that hulking concrete shadow.
+Now everyone can enjoy the waterfront without that hulking concrete shadow.

-Scroll through the arrows above for some family-friendly ideas for your waterfront adventure.
+Click the arrows above the image for some family-friendly ideas for your waterfront adventure.